ivaylo-angelov/devops-hometask/README.md

 ## Caveats

+- Main one: For the custom domain I used AWS ACM and imported a self-signed certificate so it's not really usable this way.
+The API Gateway is also deployed as Regional, because Edge-optimized uses CloudFront underneath(and CF checks if the certificate is issued by a trusted CA).
+Because Route53 domains are expensive :disappointed_relieved: Note: In a production environment I would issue an ACM certificate using DNS verification and verify it using a real domain in route53(or registry where the domain was purchased).
+Then create a CNAME record to the API Gateway's custom domain.
 - The s3 bucket policy in account B is created manually.
 - Most of the terraform resources are created for this specific use-case, but a lot of them can benefit from using modules.
 - At the moment, there is no terraform plan review or approval step.